dwight9339/timebox/README.md

 ## Planned Features

+- Automated timer window sizing: Timer windows automatically adjusted to fit their contents
 - Preset Contexts: Switch between different sets of presets
 - Configurable alert timing: Provide more options for time alerts
+- Configure sounds to play for time alerts or timer expiration

 ## To run:
 1. Clone the repository: